 The process of shepherding a patent application through the USPTO is known as patent prosecution.
 Obtaining a patent can be a lengthy and sometimes bureaucratic endeavor, and it is important to understand the rough timeline of what steps to expect before you begin.
 It typically takes between two and three years to obtain a patent, and sometimes longer if there are particular challenges to your application.

-Examiners and applicants rely on three resources during patent prosecution:
+Examiners and applicants rely on three resources—rules of the board game, if you will—during patent prosecution:

 Patent prosecution usually proceeds through the following steps:

 The goal during patent prosecution is to obtain a Notice of Allowance, a statement from a USPTO examiner that the application meets the legal requirements of patentability.
 Of course, not all applications meet this standard.
-In the event the examiner sends a "final office action," there are still several options as discussed in in the articles listed below.
+(For more on this, see Qualifying for a Patent FAQs).
+In the event the examiner sends a "final office action," there are still several options open to you.